mdaizovi/sk8_bot/README.md

   - `_get_compliment`
   - `_get_doggo`
  etc
-Those are the functions that dictate what happens for theirnrespective commands that trigger them.
-Sk8 is not there because all it does is take input and put it somewhere else, which willl make more sense in **Database Models**.
-Thwe only thing from "/sk8" command tha rtis in this file is the function `_get_broadcast_message`, which formates the message posted to the skate bulletin and CiB slack.
+Those are the functions that dictate what happens for their respective commands that trigger them. sk8 is not there because all it does is take input and put it somewhere else, which willl make more sense in **Database Models**.
+Thwe only thing from "/sk8" command that is in this file is the function `_get_broadcast_message`, which formats the message posted to the skate bulletin and CiB Slack.

 ## Database Models
 In `sk8_bot/webhooks_consumer/models.py` there are definitions of the database models (aka tables).